I think my waters have gone!

 What you should do

-If you suspect you have ruptured membranes, either forewater or hindwater, you must contact the Labour Ward/Birth Unit midwifery staff so the situation can be assessed and decided in consultation with me what appropriate action should be taken.
+If you suspect you have ruptured membranes either forewater or hindwater you must contact the Labour Ward/Birth Unit midwifery staff so the situation can be assessed and it decided in consultation with me what appropriate action should be taken.

 Also see Group B Strep in the Questions and Answers section